Welcome to Plymouth University's Wilderness and Expedition Medicine Society (aka PUWEMS)

 We are also looking to do collaborative workshops with MSF (Medicins Sans Frontieres), Students for Global Health and other societies.

-We also have an annual christmas lecture evening on the 12th December with adventurous speakers, mince pies and mulled wine to raise money for Devon Air Ambulance and the Dartmoor Search and Rescue Teams.
+We also have an annual christmas lecture evening in December with adventurous speakers, mince pies and mulled wine to raise money for Devon Air Ambulance and the Dartmoor Search and Rescue Teams.

 Committee Members -